-DeSoto's huge army landed in Florida in 1539.
-They circled through Georgia, South and North Carolina, Tennessee, North Georgia and Alabama searching for gold along their way to supply ships at Mobile Bay.
-They lost their spoils in fires of battle just above Mobile.
-DeSoto led his demoralized army due north, away from the ships, beyond the Tennessee River to prevent their escape.
+DeSoto's army landed in Florida in 1539.
+In 1540 they circled thru Georgia, South and North Carolina, Tennessee, North Georgia and Alabama searching for gold along their way to supply ships at Mobile Bay.
+They lost their spoils in battle nearing Mobile (flames on map) so DeSoto led his army north, into Tennessee, away from his ships to prevent their escape with any bad news.

-In 1541 they trekked farther north, through Kentucky and Indiana, scouts as far as Chicago.
-Not finding an ocean and thereby a passage to China as he had anticipated, but Lake Michigan instead, he led his army southwest, through Southern Illinois, still searching for that illusive passage.
+At springtime they continued north thru Kentucky and crossed the Ohio River into Indiana, scouts as far as Chicago.
+Not finding an ocean passage to China there, but Lake Michigan instead, DeSoto turned his army southwest, thru Southern Illinois, still searching for that illusive ocean passage.

-When DeSoto sighted the Mississippi River, which obviously drained a continent and NOT an island, as he had surmised, in disgust he headed through the mountains of Missouri, searching for Vaca's wealthy tribes.
+When DeSoto sighted the Mississippi River, which obviously drained a continent and NOT an island, as he had surmised, in disgust he headed west thru Missouri's mountains, searching for Vaca's wealthy tribes.

-Finding no gold in or around those mountains, DeSoto turned south.
+Finding no gold or prosperity, DeSoto turned his army south to pass that winter.
 He died of anguish in Arkansas in 1542.
-His army fled toward Mexico City, Spain's nearest outpost on the continent.
-They passed through Louisiana and Texas, the scouts as far as San Antonio.
-Not finding enough food to proceed, they backtracked that Fall to Arkansas.
+His army fled toward Mexico, Spain's nearest outpost on the continent.
+They passed thru Louisiana and Texas, scouts as far as San Antonio.
+Not finding enough food and water to proceed, they backtracked to Arkansas.

-Those camps, for the most part, are cities again today, scattered across America at ten to fourteen mile interval - a day's walk for most, including DeSoto's army.
-The trails they followed between campsites are roads today, making tracking them simple on Google Earth... but only if you start each day's journey at the right place!
-Enjoy the wealth of knowledge written by them.
+Those camps, for the most part, are cities again today, scattered across America at ten to fourteen mile interval, a day's walk for most, including DeSoto's army.
+The trails they followed between campsites are still roads today.
+Land features can be easily validated on Google Earth... but only if you start each day's journey at the right place!
+Enjoy the wealth of new information here.